 On the right, there is the key information about the employee, currency rates and other handy sections for quick access any time.
 The order and contents of these small blocks can be changed in the settings according to employee preferences.

-Here's another detail that makes this design truly a 'friend' and assistant, not just a banking back-office system.
+Here's another detail that makes this core banking system design truly a 'friend' and assistant, not just a banking back-office system.
 There's a help icon located in the upper right corner.
 All the employee has to do is to drag and drop the help icon on the section that needs to be explained and he/she will get a description.
 It's a smart mechanism created by Andrew to help new employees get to know their tasks and start working efficiently as soon as possible.
 It also assists the more experienced employees to get quick help and descriptions of the functions that have been recently added to the system.

 adding passion and spark to banking is the way to captivate the users and make them feel like this is a service designed by real people that truly understand them and care.